zhyd1997/storybook/MIGRATION.md

 > [!NOTE]
 > You need to set the feature flag `backgroundsStoryGlobals` to `true` in your `.storybook/main.ts` to use the new format and set the value with `globals`.
+>
+> See here how to set feature flags: https://storybook.js.org/docs/api/main-config/main-config-features

 The `addon-backgrounds` addon now uses a new format for configuring its list of selectable backgrounds.
 The `backgrounds` parameter is now an object with an `options` property.